paulmayer-fullstacker/week4/assetts/readme.md

 - Progress, between timelines.
 - Comments: on progress, challenges and achievements.

-Converting tasks from a simple text span into more complex objects, will require a more complex storage/display structure.
+Converting tasks from a simple text span into more complex objects will require a more complex storage/display structure.
 For example: a table of 'task' objects, rather than a list of 'task' text descriptions.

-#### Feature Enhancements (server-side):

-Functionality of the To-Do list can only be realised through data persistance.
-So, serverside storage and processing must be implemented, if this product is to be commercialy/functionally progressed.

 ---